ruuda/blog/posts/rcl-patch.md

 ```

 How can we bump Nginx from `1.29.0` to `1.29.1` without touching Kubernetes?
-Building a general patching tool based on string matching is hard,
+Building a _general_ patching tool based on string matching is madness.
-but we don’t need to handle _any_ file,
+Fortunately, we don’t need to handle _any_ file,
 only the configurations that we use in practice,
-which are under our control.
+and those are under our control.
 If locating the right `1.29.0` is too hard,
 we can add an <code>#&nbsp;auto-update: nginx</code> comment
 to the version line to have something to match on.
-Text substitution is a hack,
+Text substitution may be a hack,
-but a very practical one.
+but it’s a very practical one.

 **Syntax-aware editing.**
 The correct way to update files is to parse them into a syntax tree,